The Six Sins of Wikipedia

 A. We don't regret the decision to charge a subscription fee for the premium portions of Britannica Online.
 Today our site has thousands of free articles, and those who subscribe to our premium service pay a fraction of what it cost for access to a high-quality, reliable encyclopedia only a few years ago.
 About a hundred million people worldwide have access to the Encyclopaedia Britannica online, through schools, libraries, and universities, and they don't pay for it at all.

-Britannica has indeed become an alternative - not just to Wikipedia but to
+Britannica has indeed become an alternative - not just to

-we have always used in
+products that we have always used in

 all of our products.